Live website testing with Maze allows your team to run usability tests to understand how users are interacting with your live websites.

 - the API keys are only valid for each domain you configure;

-- the code for either live website testing or the widget is only triggered if the destination site is opened on a new tab.
+- the code for either live website testing or the in-product prompt is only triggered if the destination site is opened on a new tab.
 If this first check is passed, we send a post message to the tab that opened the site, and attach an event listener to wait for the response.
 The rest of the live website testing code is only triggered if we get the proper response in the first minute.
 Otherwise, it will have no further impact.

 Content Security Policy (CSP) directives